-- (1) The obligations in Part 2 do not apply to an adult education or higher education premises. - (2) The operator of an adult education or higher education premises must not provide services to patrons at the premises, except for the purpose of: - (a) conducting final year assessments for a course accredited by the Tertiary Education Quality and Standards Agency where it is not reasonably practicable for the student to complete the assessment by alternative means by the end of 2021; or - (b) conducting a class for a course accredited by the Tertiary Education Quality and Standards Agency, which cannot be conducted remotely; or - (c) providing services to person undertaking secondary school subjects. - (3) If the operator provides services in accordance with subclause (2)(c) at an adult education or higher education premises in: - (a) Metropolitan Melbourne the operator must: - (i) not permit a student to physically attend the premises on more days than the number of days specified in Column 2 of Schedule 4 that are specified for the year level of the student; and - take all reasonable steps to ensure that each student who physically attends the premises complies with the requirements in Column 3 of Schedule 4 that are specified for the year level of the student; or - (b) Regional Victoria the operator must take all reasonable steps to ensure that each student who physically attends the premises complies with the requirements in Column 3 of Schedule 4 that are specified for the year level of the student.
+- (1) The obligations in Part 2 do not apply to an adult education or higher education premises. - (2) The operator of an adult education or higher education premises must not provide services to patrons at the premises, except for the purpose of: - (a) providing higher education services, including assessments and classes, which cannot be conducted remotely; or - (b) providing services to person undertaking secondary school subjects. - (3) If the operator provides services in accordance with subclause (2)(c) at an adult education or higher education premises in: - (a) Metropolitan Melbourne the operator must: - (i) not permit a student to physically attend the premises on more days than the number of days specified in Column 2 of Schedule 4 that are specified for the year level of the student; and - (ii) take all reasonable steps to ensure that each student who physically attends the premises complies with the requirements in Column 3 of Schedule 4 that are specified for the year level of the student; or - (b) Regional Victoria-the operator must take all reasonable steps to ensure that each student who physically attends the premises complies with the requirements in Column 3 of Schedule 4 that are specified for the year level of the student.